-INSTAGRAM: JB Mortgage Capital, Inc.
+Facebook: JB Mortgage Capital, Inc.

-REDDIT: Loan Officer Kevin O’Connor
+Reddit: Loan Officer Kevin O’Connor

 Mortgage Rates Can Change Daily:

 Keep in mind that “current” mortgage rates change all the time; in fact they can change more than once in a day.
 Reason is that current mortgage rates are tied to the Mortgage Backed Securities market (MBS) and depending on the movement during the day we may see mortgage rate terms adjust two, three or even four times in a day.
 So when someone asks what the current mortgage rates; it’s important to understand that your quote is based on where rates are at currently but that may change 5 minutes later, the next day and so on and so forth.

 JB Mortgage Capital, Inc.: